Naka-Handa Station: Lines

 The station is served by the Hōhi Main Line and is located 136.3 km from the starting point of the line at Kumamoto.

 Layout

 The station consists of an island platform serving two tracks.
 The station building is an old wooden structure and houses a waiting area, a staffed ticket window, a SUGOCA charge machine and a SUGOCA card reader.
 Access to the island platform is by means of a footbridge.

-Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
-It staffs the ticket booth which is equipped with a POS machine but does not have a Midori no Madoguchi facility.